I have a student who is always yelling. Do you have a strategy I could use?

 Do you have any tips/tricks for students who need the visuals, but tend to destroy them?

 First consider when the student is actually destroying the visuals.
 Does it occur anytime the visual is present, or does it happen more when the student is frustrated/upset or escalated?
-If it occurs in response to the presence of the visual, you may consider changing what the visual looks like or even adding a student’s interest to the visual (e.g. sticker of favorite cartoon character) so they are less likely to rip it.
+If it occurs in response to the presence of the visual, you may consider changing what the visual looks like or even adding a student’s interest to the visual (e.g. sticker of a favorite cartoon character) so they are less likely to rip it.
 If it happens more when the student is escalated, do not present the visual in close proximity to the student while escalated as that will give them more practice at tearing up visuals.
 Wait until the student is calm and keep your verbalizations at a minimum, focusing only on the most important key words until the student is ready to move on.

 What is your favorite behavioral strategy to reduce impulsivity?